Tag Archives: natural antibiotic

 If you prefer you can rub the cut garlic clove directly onto the soles of your feet.
 It will still be absorbed through your skin.

 But be warned.
 You will probably develop a garlic taste in your mouth, or your breath may start to smell of garlic about twenty to thirty minutes after applying the garlic to your soles.
-This indicates that the garlic has been absorbed and carried through your body.
+This indicates that the garlic has been absorbed and carried right through your body.

 It would be wise not to do this immediately before going out socialising.